Ricky Watters

-Ricky Watters also has appeared in the movie Any Given Sunday.
-He was the running back for the fictional team the Dallas Knights, featured in the final game of the movie.
-Watters is listed in the credits, and his name is clearly shown on the back of his Knights #32 jersey.

-Currently Watters is a motivational speaker for kids who, like himself, are adopted.
-He is also a recording artist, music producer, president and CEO of Tigero Entertainment, and an author, having written the book, For Who For What, a Warrior’s Journey.
-He was the head football coach for Oak Ridge High School in Orlando, Florida until resigning on October 1, 2013.
+Currently Watters is a motivational speaker for children who were adopted, as he was.
+He is also a recording artist, music producer, president and CEO of Tigero Entertainment and an author, having written the book, For Who For What, a Warrior’s Journey.
+Watters was the head football coach for Oak Ridge High School in Orlando, Florida until he resigned on October 1, 2013.
 An architecture major in college, he returned to Notre Dame in 2014 to complete the three final credits necessary for a graphic design degree.